-Autism Spectrum Disorder (ASD) is a complex neurological disorder that usually appears in the first three years of life.
-It commonly impacts a person’s ability in social interactions and can be accompanied by an assortment of learning problems (though, not always).
-ASD varies in its severity, and some people develop serious language and communication problems (prior to three years old).
+Autism spectrum disorder (ASD) is a neurological and developmental disorder that typically appears in the first three years of life.
+It often impacts a person’s social abilities and interactions and can be accompanied by an assortment of learning problems (though, not always).
+ASD varies in its severity, and some people develop serious language and communication problems.

-The severity of ASD symptoms can change over time, and people may have increased progress—or severe regression—at the different stages of development.
+The severity of ASD symptoms can change over time, and people may have increased progress—or severe regression—at different stages of development.
 Children who aren’t smiling by six months, waving or babbling by one year of age, or using phrases consisting of two words by two years, might be at risk of developing ASD.

 DSM-5 Criteria for Autism Spectrum Disorder

-According to the Diagnostic Statistical Manual of Mental Disorders, 5th Edition (DSM-5), which is published by the American Psychiatric Association, the following are the criteria in diagnosing ASD.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which is published by the American Psychiatric Association, the following are the criteria in diagnosing ASD:

-- Shortcoming in being able to hold a continuing conversation, spanning from abnormal social approach and disclosing things about himself to being able to convey his feelings.
+- Being unable to hold a conversation, spanning from abnormal social approach and disclosing inappropriate things about oneself to failing to convey one’s feelings.

-- Inadequacies in communicating, including facial expressions, gestures, eye contact, posture in social interaction.
-Face shows no signs of communication.
+- Inadequacies in communicating, including facial expressions, gestures, and eye contact.
+Face often shows no signs of communication.

-- Insufficiencies in developing, continuing and comprehending relationships—problems with adjusting to behaviors that fit social situations, hard time making up games, stories and other activities with others, no interest in being sociable, no motivation to make friends.
+- Insufficiencies in developing, continuing and comprehending relationships—problems with adjusting to behaviors that fit social situations.
+E.g., hard time making up games, stories, and other activities with others, no interest in being sociable or making friends.

 - Insists on everything being the same, inflexible with routines or ritual patterns (serious distress at little changes, problems making changes, strict pattern of thought, following the identical path/walkway/direction without changing, or insists on eating the same foods each day).

-- Dedicated to certain things to the extent that it’s excessive (very serious attachment or overly interested in items that are unusual, interests are confined).
+- Dedicated to certain things to an excessive extent (very serious attachment or overly interested in items that are unusual).